la1n23/la1n-notes/Web/CSRF/CSRF.md

 csrf=R8ov2YBfTYmzFyjit8o2hKBuoIjXXVpa&email=wiener@normal-user.com
 ```

 In this situation, the attacker can again perform a CSRF attack if the website contains any cookie setting functionality.
 Here, the attacker doesn't need to obtain a valid token of their own.
-They simply invent a token (perhaps in the required format, if that is being checked), leverage the cookie-setting behavior to place their cookie into the victim's browser, and feed their token to the victim in their CSRF attack.a
+They simply invent a token (perhaps in the required format, if that is being checked), leverage the cookie-setting behavior to place their cookie into the victim's browser, and feed their token to the victim in their CSRF attack.